 One of the best preventative measures when working with or around silica is to use personal protective equipment.
 Specifically constructed PPE that’s properly fitted and maintained is critical to reducing risk.
-As it relates to silica exposure, properly ventilated masks are the primary form of PPE used.
+As it relates to silica exposure, masks with proper ventilation are the primary form of PPE.

-Training regarding PPE generally covers what’s required, when it should be used and its limitations.
+Training regarding PPE generally covers the requirements, when it to use it and its limitations.
 Also included is how to properly fit and adjust PPE, as well as PPE care, maintenance and disposal.

 In addition to the above, there are other safety measures both employees and employers can take: